Transport and Driving in Israel

 Public transport in Israel

-Israel has a comprehensive public transport system and expats will find that they do not need a car in the major cities.
+Israel has a comprehensive public transport system and expats will find that they don't need a car in the major cities.
 Buses, trains and taxis are available and can be used to travel countrywide.

 Buses are the primary form of public transport in Israel and can be used for both local and intercity travel.
 Buses in Israel are affordable, safe and air-conditioned, and run frequent and reliable services.
 Expats can purchase tickets at bus stations or from the driver when boarding.
 Expats should note that buses do not usually run on the Sabbath or on Jewish holidays.

 Egged is the largest bus company in Israel and it runs most of the main routes throughout the country.
-The quickest way to travel between cities is by bus and there are frequent buses between Jerusalem, Haifa and Tel Aviv.
+The quickest way to travel between cities is by bus.
+There are frequent buses between Jerusalem, Haifa and Tel Aviv.

 Arab-run bus companies provide bus services in Nazareth, East Jerusalem and the West Bank, although the vehicles are usually older and uncomfortable.